Brick7Face/psychiatric-guide-app/README.md

  Additionally, our project uses the code analysis tool [SonarCloud](https://sonarcloud.io/), available from SonarQube.
 To run the analysis, after setting up SonarCloud on the local machine, use the command<br>
  `sonar-scanner -D"sonar.projectKey=Brick7Face_psychiatric-guide-app" -D"sonar.organization=brick7face-github" -D"sonar.sources=." -D"sonar.host.url=https://sonarcloud.io" -D"sonar.login=3ea10bb00bffd52c5e9a8e1196a646ddfb7a1eec"`<br>
  This will generate a code report available on the corresponding [SonarCloud dashboard](https://sonarcloud.io/dashboard?id=Brick7Face_psychiatric-guide-app) for the project.
+Make sure to add the /sonarcloud/sonar-scanner.*/bin directory to your path before execution.

 #### 3.2.1 How to set up an automated weekly (or more frequent) build and test